 We gain the attention and trust of our listeners.
 And that is the most valuable currency in the world.

-Content creation demands a line of story, a structure of beginning + plot + closure and a moral of the story.
+Content creation demands a line of the story, a solid structure of beginning, then a clear plot, and an uplifting closure with an easy to comprehend moral of the story.
 In other words, it needs all the essential principles of what Homer used to create his masterpieces: Iliad & Odyssey.
 3000 years later we still can learn amazing techniques from Ancient Greece creators.

 I know what you are going to say now… that is easier said than done.
 Is it, really?
 Here is my golden list that has helped me to create better stories:

-- Choose a position.
-Think about the topic and pick the side you wish to enlight more.
+- Choose a stand.
+Think about the topic and pick the side you wish to enlighten more.

-- Find a tone that makes you feel comfortable with.
+- Find a tone that makes you feel comfortable.

 - Pick a captivating title.